mbraak/django-docopt-command/README.md

 Django-docopt-command is tested with Django 1.8-1.10 and Python 2.7, 3.3-3.5 and is hosted on [github](https://github.com/mbraak/django-docopt-command).

+Note that version 0.2.2 also supports Django 1.7.

 ### Example

 See the *testproject/docopt_example* in the django-docopt-command github repository.